- College Leadership

 Student Orientation and Advising & Registration for New Students

-New students for summer and fall will be able to complete their orientation and first semester advising support online.
+New students for fall will be able to complete their orientation and first semester advising support online.
 Additional communication, information and instructions will be provided through Admissions and Advising staff directly to new students.

 If students are in need of a device to help them be successful in their remote learning experiences, ACC is prepared to provide them an iPad or laptop.
 Please let us know at 303.797.5730 or HERE if you are in need of technology assistance.